aghitza/gradescope-submissions-rename/README.md

 If you have successfully verified assumptions 1-4 listed above, you proceed as follows.
 (As for assumption 5, you'll know it is satisfied if all goes well.)

-1. Copy the file `rename.py` from this repository into the direcory with the contents of the zip file.
+1. Clone this repository onto your computer, or simply [download only rename.py from this link][raw].
-(You can first clone the repository onto your computer, or you can simply [download only rename.py][raw]).
+2. Copy the file `rename.py` into the directory with the contents of the zip file.
-2. In the terminal and the directory with the contents of the zip file, run
+3. In the terminal and the directory with the contents of the zip file, run
 ```
 python rename.py
 ```